 As Kirch (2000; 2007a) pointed out ….

 Authors should appear in the reference list in the following format: Surname, Initial(s) without space or punctuation.
 Multiple authors should be separated by commas, with the last in the list followed by a period.
-For publications with more than 5 authors, list the first 5 authors followed by “et al.” Organizations (governmental departments, academic societies, research institutes) may also serve as authors.
+For publications with a very large number of authors, please list all author names and avoid using "et al." Organizations (governmental departments, academic societies, research institutes) may also serve as authors.

 National Research Council.